marco262/my_wiki/data/dnd/general/backgrounds.md

 ## Customizing a Background

 You might want to tweak some of the features of a background so it better fits your character or the campaign setting.
 To customize a background, you can replace one feature with any other one, choose any two skills, and choose a total of two tool proficiencies or languages from the sample backgrounds.
-You can either use the equipment package from your background or [[[equipment:starting-equipment|spend coin on gear]]].
+You can either use the equipment package from your background or [[[general:Equipment#starting-equipment|spend coin on gear]]].
 (If you spend coin, you can't also take the equipment package suggested for your class.)
 Finally, choose two personality traits, one ideal, one bond, and one flaw.
 If you can't find a feature that matches your desired background, work with your DM to create one.

 # Published Backgrounds